 The Six Pillars for Unlocking Your Life’s Purpose

 What matters most is to find something that will become a central focus of your life; something that makes your heart sing.
 Once you are doing this one thing, nothing else will matter.
 You won’t care about material possessions nor money.
-You will only care about your ongoing happiness and fulfilment, as well as the happiness and fulfilment of those closest to your heart.
+You will only care about your ongoing happiness and fulfillment, as well as the happiness and fulfillment of those closest to your heart.

 Yes, of course having material possessions and a good amount of money in your pocket can be helpful and will add value to living your life.
 I’m therefore not saying to avoid these things.
 Let’s live with a purpose that helps you accumulate everything you may ever want, but let’s be wary not to focus our life’s purpose on the accumulation of these things.

-Everything you may ever want in life will eventually come your way when you’re living with passion, zest and energy that translates into a high level of happiness, joy and fulfilment.
+Everything you may ever want in life will eventually come your way when you’re living with passion, zest, and energy that translates into a high level of happiness, joy and fulfillment.